ga-wdi-exercises/readme/readme.md

 ### Editing existing Resources

-If you created the repository, you can push directly to the master branch.

-If not, please submit a pull request with your updates from a fork.
-The creator of the repo or any owner of the organization can merge pull requests.
+You're welcome to make changes to existing lesson plans!
+Please just make a pull request and the original creator can merge it in.

-If you're going to modify the lesson plan heavily (maybe because the prerequisites have changed), please create a new repository, tag it accordingly, and provide a descriptive title: e.g. "jquery-with-ajax" or "ajax-with-rails"
+If you're going to modify the lesson plan heavily (maybe because the prerequisites have changed), please just create a new repository!

 ## Styleguide